pingcap/docs-cn/schedule-replicas-by-topology-labels.md

 ### Configure a cluster using TiUP (recommended)

 When using TiUP to deploy a cluster, you can configure the TiKV location in the [initialization configuration file](/production-deployment-using-tiup.md#step-3-initialize-cluster-topology-file).
-TiUP will generate the corresponding TiKV and PD configuration files during deployment.
+TiUP will generate the corresponding configuration files for TiKV, PD, and TiFlash during deployment.

 In the following example, a two-layer topology of `zone/host` is defined.
-The TiKV nodes of the cluster are distributed among three zones, each zone with two hosts.
-In z1, two TiKV instances are deployed per host.
-In z2 and z3, one TiKV instance is deployed per host.
-In the following example, `tikv-n` represents the IP address of the `n`th TiKV node.
+The TiKV nodes of the cluster are distributed among three zones, z1, z2, and z3, with each zone having four hosts, h1, h2, h3, and h4.
+In z1, four TiKV instances are deployed on two hosts, `tikv-1` and `tikv-2` on h1, and `tikv-3` and `tikv-4` on h2.
+Two TiFlash instances are deployed on the other two hosts, `tiflash-1` on h3 and `tiflash-2` on h4.
+In z2 and z3, two TiKV instances are deployed on two hosts, and two TiFlash instances are deployed on the other two hosts.
+In the following example, `tikv-n` represents the IP address of the `n`th TiKV node, and `tiflash-n` represents the IP address of the `n`th TiFlash node.

 ```
 server_configs: